QinYang79/DECL/README.md

 [Download Dataset](https://ncr-paper.cdn.bcebos.com/data/NCR-data.tar)

 ### Noise index
-If you want to experiment with the same noise index as in the paper, the noise file can be downloaded from [noise files](https://drive.google.com/file/d/1-PJTDZRMo68mtY-hzPXheaakOVRkY5Ie/view?usp=sharing).
+If you want to experiment with the same noise index as in the paper, the noise index files can be downloaded from [here](https://drive.google.com/file/d/1-PJTDZRMo68mtY-hzPXheaakOVRkY5Ie/view?usp=sharing).

 ## Training and Evaluation